-- For day-to-day wear, I have a pair of leather booths which may not be ideal on ice but are fine for the two wintry months per year we spend in New Jersey.
+- For day-to-day wear, I have a pair of leather boots which may not be ideal on ice but are fine for the two wintry months per year we will spend in New Jersey.
 My daughter, on the other hand, has her snow boots to wear and a choice of another regular suade booth and or a highcut sneaker for packing.
 (Please note that I am only mentioning the things we will need for a cold weather here, but it doesn’t mean we ain’t bringin our regular shoes.)

 - Regardless of your choice of shoes, never pack your boots.
 Always wear them while in transit.
 Even a compact pair of boots will take up one third of your carry on luggage.